ramikham/Accelerated-Real-Time-Ray-Tracing-through-CUDA/README.md

     * Metallic materials
     * Dieelectric materials

    - Read the following research papers:
-      * Ray Tracing on Programmable Graphics Hardware
+      * *Ray Tracing on Programmable Graphics Hardware*
+      * *Improving the Performance of a Ray Tracing Algorithm using a GPU*

 Week 4
   - Work on completing the Ray Tracer by implementing the following features: